Father of surgery

-Various individuals have advanced the surgical art and, as a result, have been called the father of surgery by various sources.
+Various individuals have advanced the surgical art and, as a result, have been called the Father of Surgery by various sources.

+Sushruta

+Sushruta (IAST: Suśruta), the purported author of the Sanskrit-language Sushruta Samhita (Sushruta's Compendium), has been called the father of surgery Dating the Sushruta Samhita has been a matter of debate, but a partial manuscript has been dated to 878 CE.
+As of 2023, it is generally accepted by scholars that there were several ancient authors collectively called "Suśruta" who contributed to this text.

 Abu al-Qasim al-Zahrawi

 The Arab physician Abu al-Qasim al-Zahrawi (936-1013) wrote Al-Tasrif (The Method of Medicine), a 30-part medical encyclopedia in Arabic.
 In the encyclopedia, he introduced his collection of over 200 surgical instruments, many of which were never used before.
 Some of his works included being the first to describe and prove the hereditary pattern behind hemophilia, as well as describing ectopic pregnancy and stone babies.
 He has been called the "father of surgery".

 The 14th century French surgeon Guy de Chauliac quoted Al-Tasrif over 200 times.
 Abu Al-Qasim's influence continued for at least five centuries after his death, extending into the Renaissance, evidenced by al-Tasrif's frequent reference by French surgeon Jacques Daléchamps (1513-1588).

 Guy de Chauliac

 The Frenchman Guy de Chauliac (c.
 1300–1368) is said by the Encyclopædia Britannica to have been the most eminent surgeon of the European Middle Ages.
 He wrote the surgical work Chirurgia magna, which was used as a standard text for some centuries.
 He has been called the "father of modern surgery".